schneebergerlab/msyd/README.md

 This subcommand is used to call pansyntenic regions in a set of genomes.
 It uses the Synteny Intersection Algorithm to identify both core and reference cross synteny, but can optionally be configured to call only core synteny (making it faster particularly when run with many genomes).
-`pasy call` expects a tab-separated input file (specified with `-i`) containing for each genome the name that should be used and the location of the alignment and SyRI.out file (make sure the SyRI.out file was generated without the `--maxsize` parameter, otherwise large INDELs will be missing!).
+`pasy call` expects a tab-separated input file (specified with `-i`) containing for each genome the name that should be used and the location of the alignment, SyRI.out and vcf file (make sure the SyRI.out file was generated without the `--maxsize` parameter, otherwise large INDELs will be missing!).
+Optionally, the VCF might be left out, then `pasy` will automatically look for the syri-generated VCF file corresponding to the syri.out file.
 Both files should be using the same reference in all specified genomes.
 An example input file might look something like the following:

 ```
 $cat genomes.tsv
-#name	aln	syri
+#name	aln	syri	vcf
-an1	col_an1.bam	col_an1syri.out
+an1	col_an1.bam	col_an1syri.out	col_an1.vcf
-c24	col_c24.bam	col_c24syri.out
+c24	col_c24.bam	col_c24syri.out	col_c24.vcf
-eri	col_eri.bam	col_erisyri.out
+eri	col_eri.bam	col_erisyri.out	col_eri.vcf
 ```

-Pansynteny could then be called with `pasy`:
+Pansynteny can then be called with `pasy`:
 ```
 $pasy call -i genomes_with_vcf.tsv -o threesamples.pff -r col.fa.gz -m threesamples.vcf
 ```